adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="OnlineBankingLoginSessionCookie"></a> OnlineBankingLoginSessionCookie
 This Cookie will be used by the ASPSP to keep a login session of the PSU over the life span of consent session.
 This will prevent the PSU from performing the login step for upcoming consent sessions.

-## <a name="ConsentData"></a> ConsentData
-Specification of the requested consent.
-BankAccount, frequencyPerDay, validUntil, ...,